 - the date of publication, and

 - the name of either the author or the owner of all the copyright rights in the published work.

-In the United States, a copyright owner can significantly enhance the protection afforded by a basic copyright.
-This is done by registering the copyright with the U.S. Copyright office.
+In the United States, a copyright owner can significantly enhance the protection afforded by copyright.
+This is done by registering the copyright with the U.S. Copyright Office.
 See Copyright Registration and Enforcement.

 When a work becomes available for use without permission from a copyright owner, it is said to be “in the public domain.”
 Most works enter the public domain because their copyrights have expired.

 To determine whether a work is in the public domain and available for use without the author’s permission, you first have to find out when it was published.
 Then apply the following rules to see if the copyright has expired:

 - All works published in the United States before 1924 are in the public domain.